WICG/storage-buckets/explainer.md

 may also distinguish persistent buckets in their storage management UIs.
 For example, Chrome presents an additional warning when a user chooses to delete persistent storage.

-This explainer proposes replacing the internal mode concept with a persistence policy, in the interest of arriving at a uniform model for bucket behaviors.
-We also propose the following API for operating on a bucket's persistence policy.

 A bucket's persistence policy is specified at bucket creation time.